 Pastel colors work well for businesses in wellness, photography, weddings, floral design, and beauty.
 They’re loved among bloggers and bakery owners, event-based businesses, and child-oriented businesses as well!

-What are the most common pastel colors?
+What are pastel colors?

 Pastel colors are soft and muted colors often associated with spring color palettes.
 Airy blues, powdery pinks, lilac, and butter yellow are common pastel hues.
 Think macarons and mini eggs!

-Examples of pastel logos
+Examples of pastel logos and colors

 Muted pastel tones

 Not all pastel logos have to be bright and bouncy!
-You can opt for more subdued tones if that better suits your brand identity.
-The Wing is women-identified only social club and workspace based in New York.
+You can opt for a more subdued pastel aesthetic that better suits your brand identity.
+The Wing is a women-identified-only social club and workspace based in New York.

-This involves picking one color and selecting different tones, both light and dark, to create contrast.
-Known for its pink sand and pastel-colored houses, Bermuda Tourism naturally gravitated toward a pink pastel logo.
+This involves picking one pastel color and selecting different tones, both light and dark, to create contrast.
+Bermuda is known for its pink sand and pastel-colored houses, so naturally, Bermuda Tourism gravitated toward a pink pastel logo.